aravindbharathi/GW-Compact-Binary/README.md

 The code simulates gravitational waves produced during the inspiral phase of compact binaries in circular orbits under linearised gravity.
 Each of these components can be independently extended.

-A static image of the ring of test particles is shown below
+A static image of the result of a ring of test particles when a plus polarised gravitational wave passes perpendicular to the plane

 ![img](ringparticles.png)